Andriichello/articles/laravel/OVERRIDING_MODELS_QUERY_BUILDER.md

 # Overriding model's Query Builder <a name="overriding"></a>
 ## Step 1.
 Create class, which extends Eloquent Builder <a name="overriding-step-1"></a>

-First create a class, which will be the base for all future query builders.
+First create a class, which will be the base for all dedicated query builders.

 ``` php
 use Illuminate\Database\Eloquent\Builder as EloquentBuilder;